What you need to know

 EU nationals coming to the UK after this date who are not eligible under the EU settlement scheme must have a visa to live in the UK.
 EU nationals are still able to enter the UK as visitors, visa free for up to 6 months however if they are looking to live in the UK for longer periods, or work and study in the UK, then visas will be required.

 The current immigration system applies to non-EU nationals; however, EU nationals will come under this from January 2021 and will need to meet the criteria of the immigration rules in place at that time.
-This system is currently undergoing changes and we will be hosting a webinar which looks into further detail as to what these changes will entail.

 Need some advice on the new regulations and managing your workforce, we’re here to help – get in touch.